 The biggest naming confusion lies between these two famous regions.

-- Jeroboam: In Champagne and Burgundy, this is 3 Liters.
-In Bordeaux, a 3 Liter bottle is called a Double Magnum, while their Jeroboam is typically 4.5 or 5 Liters.
+- Jeroboam: In Champagne and Burgundy, this is 3 L. In Bordeaux, a 3-liter bottle is called a Double magnum, while their Jeroboam is typically 4.5 or 5 L.

 France: The Jura "Clavelin"